romamik/blog.romamik.com/src/content/blog/2025-09-23-building-typed-eval.md

 With this design, we’ve gone from simple constant expressions to a flexible, context-aware compiler.
 Expressions are compiled into Rust functions, remain strongly typed, and can access arbitrary context values.
 The system is also extensible: adding new types, operations, or casts requires minimal changes, making it easy to grow as your needs evolve.

-[**typed-eval**](https://github.com/romamik/typed-eval-rs) includes features such as returning references, a Derive macro for context types, or support for objects and methods.
-But at its heart, it is fully based on the concepts we’ve explored in this post.
+The code above was created for demonstration purposes only and omits many features.
+The actual [**typed-eval**](https://github.com/romamik/typed-eval-rs) crate includes features such as returning references, a Derive macro for context types, or support for objects and methods.
+But at its core, it is fully based on the concepts we’ve explored in this post.

 A few additional points worth noting: